-Age grading standards are a set of goal times to challenge the individual runner, no matter what their age.
+Age grading standards are a set of goal times to challenge the individual athlete, no matter what their age.
 There are six standards, TUNGSTEN, BRONZE, SILVER, GOLD, DIAMOND and PLATINUM.
-These in turn are set for 11 race distances: 1 mile, 5 km, 5 miles, 10 km, 7 miles, 10 miles, 20 km, half marathon, 15 miles, 20 miles and marathon.
+These in turn are set for 11 race distances: 1 mile, 5 km, 5 miles, 10 km, 7 miles, 10 miles, 20 km, half marathon, 15 miles, 20 miles and full marathon.

-The idea is that each runner will look at the standards for their particular age group and gender.
+The idea is that each athlete will look at the standards for their particular age group and gender.
 Then work out which standard they wish to aim for.
 They then have to complete three of the goal times within that age bracket.

 The times given must be equalled or bettered to meet the age grading standard.
 The times can be set at official races or parkruns; however, you can also submit other runs undertaken at times of your choosing.

 We only ask that you keep evidence of the time and distance.
 This can be on your GPS watch or another system such as a mobile phone app.